 David Chaudron, PhD

-Our skill is using our experience to help you zoom in on the indicators tied to your strategic objectives, indicators that clearly measure performance against those objectives.
-We’ll also help you set “smart targets” – specific, realistic, measurable, agreed-upon and time-bound – so you get where you want to go.
+At Organized Change, our skill, expertise and experience help you zoom in on the indicators tied to your strategic objectives — indicators that clearly measure performance against those objectives.
+We’ll also help you set “smart targets” – specific, realistic, measurable, agreed-upon and time-bound – so that you get where you want to go.

 Problems with just one measure of success